Bank Information Technology (BIT) Supervision

 BIT supervision encompasses a wide array of technology-related activities.

-- BIT Management, a critical component of an institution’s overall corporate governance.
+- BIT Management is a critical component of an institution’s overall corporate governance.

 - Information Technology Risk Management includes emerging risks such as cybersecurity.